Running away to the Carmelite Monastery reminded me of a distant childhood memory when my playmate and I ran for our lives.

 I shrugged my shoulders and smiled.
-I've been on perpetual abstinence for the most part of my life anyway.
-What's the big deal?
+I’ve been on perpetual abstinence for the most part of my life anyway.
+Eating ricefield frogs was a feast for our family of seven.
+It tasted like chicken.
+Catfish and mudfish were peddled to our house on most days.
+So what’s the big deal?
 There was nothing to be missed.

-"I have to warn you too, that we depend on donations," she said.
-"There were days in the past that all we had for dinner were the cuttings from the hosts and Ovaltine drink."
+“I have to warn you too, that we depend on donations,” she said.
+“In the past, we had to serve host cuttings for dinner for lack of food.
+That and then an Ovaltine drink.”

 The vow of silence was a welcome thing.
 I wasn’t much into small talks anyway.

-The wisdom of this vow dawned upon me upon realizing just how many nuns were in the cloister.
+The wisdom of this vow dawned on me when I realized just how many nuns were in the cloister.
 It was a small community of less than twenty.
 Can you imagine the chaos and fire the tongues would cause if it were left free to wag?

 God be blessed for the vow of silence that served to minimize drama in the monastic life.

-We walked up the stairs, and Ate Jill led me to the end of the hallway.
+We walked up the stairs and Ate Jee led me to the end of the hallway.
 The whole front wing with four rooms were vacant.
-Sister Grace slept inside the cloister.
-Ate Jill went home at the end of the day.
+Ate Jee went home at the end of the day.

-"Come down after you've rested a bit.
-We have the afternoon prayer at 4:00.
-You'll get to know more of our routine."
+“Come down after you’ve rested a bit.
+The nuns are on their siesta.
+Afternoon prayer follows.
+You’ll get to know more of our routine.”

 I put down my bag and opened the cabinet.
 Two sets of uniforms hung inside, consisting of brown skirts and white blouses.
 It fit my 117-lb, 5’3” frame just fine.

 I smiled and gazed out the window.
-With a spiritual mother in St. Teresa of Avila, and this other Carmelite adopting me as her sister into the family, I was home, at last.
+With a spiritual mother in St. Teresa of Avila, and this other Carmelite adopting me into the family, I was home, at last.